0 out of 25,000

 Ukrainian-born ballet dancer Sergei Polunin attends Russian President Vladimir Putin's meeting with his confidants ahead of the "presidential election" in Moscow on Jan.
 31, 2024.
 (Natalia Kolesnikova / AFP)

 Ballet dancer Sergei Polunin was stripped of his Ukrainian citizenship by a presidential decree on Oct.
-14, according to law enforcment.
+14, according to law enforcement.

-The award-winning ballet dancer, who is originally from Kherson Oblast — one of the regions most devastated by Russia's full-scale war against Ukraine — previously held Ukrainian citizenship in addition to a Russian and Serbian one.
+The award-winning ballet dancer, who is originally from Kherson Oblast — one of the regions most devastated by Russia's full-scale war against Ukraine — previously held Ukrainian as well as Russian and Serbian citizenship.

 Polunin, who is known to have a portrait of Russian President Vladimir Putin tattooed on his chest, has said in past interviews that he "always regarded himself as Russian."